rapid7/insightconnect-plugins/plugins/cisco_umbrella_destinations/help.md

 |Ipv4Count|integer|False|Total number of IP's in a destination list|
 |UrlCount|integer|False|Total number of URLs in a destination list|

 ## Troubleshooting

 _This plugin does not contain any troubleshooting information._

 # Version History

+* 3.1.0 - Added dlGetByName and dlFilterAll action
 * 3.0.1 - Update help notes for API Key management
 * 3.0.0 - Updated output for 'typeOf' to reflect update to Cisco API
 * 2.0.0 - Updated output for dAdd & dDelete - Removed data element in the response